The Wine Market

 This organization of trade in Middle-Ages reminds us of deposit tokens bought during a concert or of tickets for a white sausage at fairs and other events.
 Such a system of redeemable vouchers used to lower the odds of fraud and theft then would have survived from the 15th century until today.

 I invite you to come back soon on our blog for new articles.
-Also, feel free to come discover such small stories during our walking tours around the city of Strasbourg, brilliantly brought to you by our Happy guides.
+Also, feel free to come discover such small stories during our guided tours around the city of Strasbourg, brilliantly brought to you by our Happy guides.